 Food has always been an important part of our business.
-Our first restaurant opened in 1959, and today 680 million people enjoy our food offer around the world.
-With this size comes a big responsibility – and an opportunity.
-In 2017 we set a goal to reduce food waste in all IKEA stores globally by 50% by the end of FY20.
-While we did not reach that goal, we implemented food waste solutions in more than 60% of all stores globally, resulting in an average waste reduction of 32%.
-That equals more than 10 million meals not wasted.
+Our first restaurant opened in 1959, and today about 680 million people enjoy our food offer around the world.
+With this size comes big responsibility – and an opportunity.
+Since 2017, we have cut the production food waste by 46%, which equals close to 15 million meals not thrown away.
+Our goal is to cut production food waste in IKEA restaurants, bistros and Swedish Food Markets around the world by 50% by the end of 2022.
+This is an essential step on our journey to become circular and climate positive by 2030.

 Why measure every meal?

+Thanks to this small change, by August 2021, we had saved almost 6 million kilos of food from being wasted, equivalent to close to 15 million meals.
 The next step is to figure out how to reduce the amount of food customers leave on their plates.
-An initial study indicates that plate waste can be radically reduced by raising customer awareness, and by making small changes in our food preparation and serving routines, such as serving smaller portions.
+An initial study indicates that plate waste can be radically reduced by raising customer awareness as well as by making small changes in our food preparation and serving routines, such as serving smaller portions.

 What about food waste at home?

-Research into food storage suggests that when leftovers are visible in the fridge, they are less likely to be wasted.
-So in 2018, the IKEA 365+ food storage system was launched.
-With sealed, see-through products like these, storing leftovers is practical, food stays fresh for longer, and we hope less of it gets thrown away.
+Research into food storage suggests that leftovers are less likely to be wasted when they are visible.
+That is why the IKEA 365+ food storage system features sealed, see-through products that make storing leftovers more practical – food stays fresh for longer, and, hopefully, less of it gets thrown away.
 It’s also easy to combine the lids with jars and containers in different sizes and materials, making storing and re-heating the food even simpler.

 We also want to encourage recycling waste rather than binning it.
-Products like the ones in our VARIERA system make it easy to separate different kinds of waste prior to composting or further processing.
+Products like our VARIERA system make it easy to separate different kinds of waste before composting or further processing.
 While nobody could claim that sorting directly reduces waste, it does enable customers to clearly see what they’re throwing away.
 And as the IKEA restaurant initiative shows, awareness can be the first step towards positive change.